GeorgeVassilakis/SMPy/README.md

    ```

 ## How to Run
+### Examples
+- Pedagogical explinations are shown in the `SMPy/examples/notebooks` directory.
+  - The two notebooks run through the SMPy algorithm on mock observations, along with it's corresponding truth file as a unit test that the algorithm correctly recovers a gaussian shear.

 ### With runner script
 1. **Prepare your configuration file**
    - Copy and modify the example configuration file from `smpy/configs/example_config.yaml`